Economic inactivity

 1. Main facts and figures

-the combined Pakistani and Bangladeshi ethnic group had the highest rate of economic inactivity (35%), and the ‘white other’ group had the lowest (15%)
+- the combined Pakistani and Bangladeshi ethnic group had the highest rate of economic inactivity (33%), and the white ‘other’ group had the lowest (15%)

-in every ethnic group, women were more likely to be economically inactive than men
+- women were more likely to be economically inactive than men in every ethnic group except for the mixed ethnic group

 2. Things you need to know